mikepulaski/youngdynasty.net/content/posts/go-emporter-go.md

 ## Streamlined development and deployment

 If I've lost you a little bit, all is forgiven --- TL;DR, there are a lot of moving parts.
-If Emporter's infrastructure (and code) wasn't managed properly, it'd be a nightmare to develop and keep its services online.
-Plus, if it wasn't a joy to work on, it'd be a pretty shitty side project. 😅
+Suffice to say, it'd be a nightmare to develop and keep Emporter's services online if things weren't managed properly.
+Not to mention, if it wasn't actually fun to work on, it'd be a pretty shitty side project. 😅

 Keeping things maintainable has come down to three things: creating a stable environment, programmatically asserting behavior within it, and deploying _exact_ replicas of the environment when appropriate.